RMerl/asuswrt-merlin/README-merlin.txt

 You can configure the router so pressing the WPS button will toggle the radio on/off instead of starting WPS mode.
-The option to enable this feature can be found on the Administration page, under the System tab.
+The option to enable this feature can be found on the Tools page, under the Other Settings tab.

 * Crond *
 Crond will automatically start at boot time.
-You can put your cron batch in /var/spool/cron/crontabs/ .
+You can put your cron tasks in /var/spool/cron/crontabs/ .
 The file must be named "admin" as this is the name of the system user.
-Note that this location resides in RAM, so you would have to put your cron script somewhere such as in the jffs partition, and at boot time copy it to /var/spool/cron/crontabs/ using a init-start user script.
+Note that this location resides in RAM, so you would have to put your cron script somewhere such as in the jffs partition, and at boot time copy it to /var/spool/cron/crontabs/ using an init-start user script.

 * Traffic history saving *